heutelbeck/sapl-policy-engine/CONTRIBUTING.md

 #### Code coverage

 We strive to achieve a test coverage of at least 95%.
-Use the integrated tools of your IDE or our SonarCloud integration to check missing tests for branches/lines of code.
+Use the integrated tools of your IDE or our [SonarCloud integration][sonarcloud] to check missing tests for branches/lines of code.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->